Difference Between Hosting and Deployment

 MeaningA service that provides data and space for websites.
 The websites are accessible via www.Activities that make the system software ready for use.

 NeedThe service allows individuals and organizations to make their websites online.It is a process that creates an environment for a website.
-Also aids in running and testing it, along with making timely necessary changes.
+It also aids in running and testing it and making timely necessary changes.

 ToolsRuby (ROR), MYSOL, and Perl.Profiler, Compiler and IDE.